 Zanzibar experiences rainy (low seasons) and dry seasons, with the peak of the rainy season starting from March to May.

 June to October and December to February are popular times to visit Zanzibar due to the friendly weather.
-However, I visited in April and had more days of sunshine than rain.
+However, I visited in April and August and had more days of sunshine than rain.
 If you are on a budget, visit Zanzibar during the low seasons, but keep in mind that you may experience rainy days.

 How to get there: